-If you’ve decided you’re going to work as a locum during your F3 year, you'll probably be wondering how the process of signing up to an agency works, and how you actually go about getting work through them.
+If you’ve decided you’re going to work as a locum doctor and take a year out of training (i.e. as an F3 ), you'll probably be wondering how the process of signing up to an agency works, and how you actually go about getting work through them.
 To help you understand and approach this process, we've provided a helpful guide below.

 1️⃣ Step 1 - Decide what kind of work you’re looking for

 Knowing specifically what kind of work you want is crucial, both in finding the right agency for you and for getting the best service from your rep once you’ve signed up.